Faculty Poster Session for Scholarship of Teaching and Learning

 - A short, intriguing title (15-word maximum)

-Successful proposals will: Address all five questions above, effectively communicate your work to instructors from other disciplines, and explain application/implications of your work for teaching and learning in higher ed.
-Submitted proposals will go through a peer-review process.
+Successful proposals will: Address all five questions above, effectively communicate your work to instructors from other disciplines, and explain the application/implications of your work for teaching and learning in higher ed.
+Submitted proposals will be peer reviewed.

 For more information on proposals: Please contact Professor Maria de la Fuente

 Please note: The application is a Google Form and is available only to those in the GW community.
 If you get a message that you do not have access, please make sure you are signed in to your GW email and signed out of any personal Google accounts, such as gmail.